ainephelan/ainephelan.github.io/_posts/2019-10-21-instacart_market_basket_analysis.md

 >_"Happiness is not in money, but in shopping."_
 >_- Marilyn Monroe_

 On 17th May 2017 [Kaggle](https://www.kaggle.com/) launched its [Instacart Market Basket Analysis](https://www.kaggle.com/c/instacart-market-basket-analysis) competition.

 [Instacart](https://www.instacart.com/) is a US-based grocery order and delivery app.
 Users select grocery products through the app, and personal shoppers review and complete the in-store shopping and home delivery.

-The challenge - use open-sourced, anonymised data on 3 milling Instacart orders over time to predict which previously purchased grocery items will be in a user's next basket.
+The challenge posed in this competition - use open-sourced, anonymised data on 3 million Instacart orders over time to predict which previously purchased grocery items will be in a user's next basket.

+Entrants had 3 months to analyse, model and submit their entries.

+I recently took part in an Instacart challenge of my own.
+My challenge?
+### Tackle the [Kaggle Instacard Market Basket Analysis](https://www.kaggle.com/c/instacart-market-basket-analysis) competition and present on my analysis and findings

+My time limit?
+### One week